Canonical and noncanonical Wnt signaling

-The establishment of apicobasal and planar cell polarity (PCP) in the embryonic ectoderm
+The establishment of apicobasal and planar cell polarity in embryonic ectoderm

-Planar cell polarity is essential for neural tube folding.
 We have established a new model for neural plate PCP along the anteroposterior axis and found that this polarity requires both Wnt and Myosin II/ROCK signaling.
-We have also characterized a new mediolateral axis of PCP that is likely involved in the regulation of apical constriction in the neural plate.
-Our results suggest the involvement of PCP proteins in radial cell intercalations during neural plate closure (Ossipova et al., 2014, 2015; Sokol, 2016).
+We have also characterized PCP along the mediolateral axis that is likely involved in the regulation of apical constriction in the neural plate.
+Our results also suggest the involvement of PCP proteins in radial cell intercalations (Ossipova et al., 2014, 2015; Sokol, 2016).

-We have shown that Wnt proteins can serve as such cues and are required for neuroectodermal PCP (Chu and Sokol, 2016).
+We have shown that Wnt proteins can serve as cues for PCP and are required for neuroectodermal PCP (Chu and Sokol, 2016).
 In a live imaging study, we observed that fluorescently labeled Pk3 initially polarized in the posterior region of the neural plate (NP) and later polarized in the anterior NP (Mancini et al., 2021).
-A surgical incision in the middle of the NP disrupting neuroectoderm (but not underlying mesendoderm) prevented the establishment of PCP in the anterior NP.
+A surgical incision in the middle of the NP disrupting neuroectoderm (but not underlying mesendoderm) prevented the establishment of anterior NP PCP.
 These findings indicate that PCP is induced by a signal spreading from the posterior embryonic region.
 Supporting this conclusion, transplanted blastopore lip caused PCP reversals in the anterior NP (Mancini et al., 2021).
-These observations demonstrate that a PCP cue from the dorsal lip is both necessary and sufficient for PCP induction.
+These observations demonstrate that a cue from the dorsal lip is both necessary and sufficient for PCP induction.

-We discovered a feedback regulation between core PCP proteins that contributes to their segregation to opposite sides of the cell.
-Using a new in vivo proximity biotinylation approach, we found that the apical polarity protein Par3 is planar polarized in the NP and promotes the formation of the anterior Vangl2-Pk3 complex by recruiting Pk3 to the apical surface (Chuykin et al., 2018).
-With this technique, we also demonstrated a negative role of Fz3 in the formation of the Vangl2-Pk3 complex, which is mediated by a novel phosphorylation of Vangl2 (Chuykin et al., 2021).
-This regulatory feedback contributes to the anterior restriction of the PCP complex in neuroepithelial cells
+We discovered feedback regulation between core PCP proteins that leads to their segregation to opposite sides of the cell.
+Using in vivo proximity biotinylation, we found that the apical polarity protein Par3 is planar polarized in the NP and promotes the formation of the anterior Vangl2-Pk3 complex by recruiting Pk3 to the apical surface (Chuykin et al., 2018).
+With this technique, we also demonstrated a negative role of Fz3 in the formation of the Vangl2-Pk3 complex (Chuykin et al., 2021).
+This regulatory feedback contributes to the anterior restriction of the PCP complex in neuroepithelial cells.

 To modulate cell shape, contractile actomyosin complexes need to localize at cell junctions.
-We recently discovered that the localization of the LIM domain protein Wip to intercellular junctions likely depends on a mechanical force (Chu et al. 2018, the figure shows Wtip puncta in neighboring cells).
-Wtip, a Prickle3-interacting protein containing LIM domains, can sense Myosin II activity and intercellular tension (Chu et al., 2018).
-Moreover, Wtip is localized in ectodermal cells in a very peculiar manner, by forming cytoplasmic aggregates or puncta opposing each other across the cell membrane as shown in the image.
-This localization may indicate that neighboring cells mechanically communicate with each other through Wtip, a possible molecular link to planar polarity proteins.
+We recently discovered that the localization of the LIM domain protein Wip to intercellular junctions likely depends on a mechanical force (Chu et al. 2018).
+Wtip, a Prickle3-interacting LIM domain protein, can sense Myosin II activity and intercellular tension (Chu et al., 2018).
+Moreover, Wtip forms cytoplasmic aggregates or puncta opposing each other across the cell membrane (see image), supporting the idea that neighboring cells mechanically communicate with each other.

 Our recent studies have focused on LMO7 protein that is also sensitive to mechanical force.
 A mutation in the fly homologue of LMO7, smallish, has morphogenesis defects in Drosophila embryonic epidermis (Beati et al., 2018).
-Importantly, LMO7 is capable of triggering apical constriction in Xenopus ectoderm (Matsuda et al., 2021).
-Of note, LMO7 is distributed in ectoderm as a double line adjacent to the apical junction, mimicking the distribution of nonmuscle Myosin II heavy chain (NMIIA).
-Thus, LMO7 is a good candidate for regulating Myosin II-dependent morphogenesis.
-We hypothesize that LMO7 regulates the organization of Myosin II, and the distribution of Wtip.
-Importantly, we recently found that LMO7 recruits Myosin II heavy chain to the cell cortex, supporting our hypothesis (Matsuda et al., 2021).
-At the tissue level, our model is that planar polarity and force balance are responsible for neural plate folding in the mediolateral axis but not in the anteroposterior axis.
+Importantly, LMO7 triggers apical constriction in Xenopus ectoderm (Matsuda et al., 2022).
+Of note, LMO7 is distributed in ectoderm as a double line adjacent to the apical junction, mimicking the distribution of Myosin II heavy chain.
+We hypothesize that LMO7 regulates the organization of Myosin II and have shown that LMO7 recruits Myosin II heavy chain to the cell cortex (Matsuda et al., 2022).
+Our model is that planar polarity and force balance are responsible for neural plate folding in the mediolateral axis but not in the anteroposterior axis.